luza-onarev/Mercury/README.md

-# mercury
+# Mercury
-mercury source files and config files.
+Mercury project source files.

+# TDODO
+The TODO list can be found in the [issues tab](https://github.com/luza-onarev/mercury/issues).